TechnicJelle/SpaceCombat3DX/README.md

 - `Mouse Left/Right` to roll your ship
 - `Mouse Up/Down` to pitch your ship
 - `Alt`+`F4` to close the game (will add something better for this later)

+## Why this name?
+Because it's funny!
+It feels like a classic, old-style name, with the 3D and the X for eXtra cool-factor.